-- Marvel at the inspiring Res Gestae (‘List of Achievements’ of the Emperor Augustus) on the gloriously sculpted travertine wall below the Ara Pacis.
-While it helps if you read Latin, even if you don’t you’ll still see that it’s a pretty long list!
+- Marvel at the inspiring Res Gestae (‘List of Achievements’ of Emperor Augustus) below the Ara Pacis

-- Make sure to take a close-up look at the reliefs around the Ara Pacis itself.
-Of particular note, is the procession relief with a veritable who’s who of Augustan society, including Marcus Agrippa, Augustus’s great general and builder
+- Get a close-up look at the reliefs around the Ara Pacis itself - a veritable who’s who of Augustan society including Marcus Agrippa, Augustus’s great general and builder

 - Check out the monumental windows designed by Richard Meier

 Architect Richard Meier's Ara Pacis Museum is the only major contemporary structure to have been built in the historic center of Rome since World War II.